 A multi-tiered safety review process will be followed for the duration of this study.
-The study site investigators are responsible for the initial evaluation and reporting of safety information at the participant level, and for alerting the PSRT if unexpected concerns arise.
-Participant safety is also monitored led by the SDMC Clinical Affairs staff (SMC reviews), the PSRT and study sponsors.
-The SMC will meet at least annually to review safety data, in addition to key performance indicators.
-Additional reviews may be conducted at each of these levels as dictated by the occurrence of certain events.
+The study site investigators are responsible for the initial evaluation and reporting of safety information at the participant level, and for alerting the CMC if unexpected concerns arise.

-HPTN SDMC Clinical Affairs staff will review incoming safety data on an ongoing basis.
-Events identified as questionable, inconsistent or unexplained will be queried for verification.
+Participant safety is also monitored by the SDMC Clinical Affairs staff (SMC reviews), who review incoming safety data for completeness and consistency on an ongoing basis.
+Events identified as questionable, inconsistent, or unexplained will be queried for verification.

 AE reports submitted in an expedited manner to the DAIDS Safety Office will be forwarded to the DAIDS Medical Officer for review.